-New Zealand is one of the easiest countries in which to start a business.
+New Zealand is one of the easiest countries in which to start a business and become self employed.
 It’s really as simple as finding something which will generate profit and going for it – well almost.
-Here’s a quick guide for people who are currently in employment and are curious about becoming self-employed or those who are looking for work and perhaps considering creating their own opportunities.
-This is more aimed for people on a lower budget, thinking about taking small steps first.
+Here’s a quick guide for people who are curious about becoming self employed or those who are looking for work and perhaps considering creating their own opportunities.
+This article is aimed at people on a lower budget, thinking about taking small steps first.

 The beginnings of your business plan